Rise Response & Preventive Measures

 Rises Senior Management Team are meeting regularly as the situation evolves and have implemented the following preventative measures as advised by the Department of Health and Rise’s Emergency Response Plan.

-Rise and hygiene practices
+Rise hygiene practices

 What else are Rise doing to keep you safe?

-- Created a resources hub for staff, with guidelines for maintaining a safe environment.
+We have created a resources hub for staff, with guidelines for maintaining a safe environment.

-- We have reduced some group activities unless we can maintain safe hygiene practices and social distancing, and some non-essential services.
-All our Day Care Centres are closed to clients and Rise are working to ensure attendees still get the benefits of this service (more information coming soon).
 We are asking that there be no more than two visitors at any one time to Rise homes, respite and refuge services and that visitors wash/sanitize hands on arrival/departure.
 These are being reviewed daily.